EPA works with Victoria’s largest and most complex industrial sites to identify and manage potential environmental risks.

 Major industries are classified as those that generate large volumes of waste, discharge high volumes of emissions or treated effluent, or store or process large volumes of chemicals or hazardous materials.
 Typical sectors include refineries, power stations and chemical manufacturing.

-Many of these sites will have existing EPA licence conditions and may already be identified by Worksafe Victoria as a major hazard facility (MHF; WorkSafe)
+Many of these sites are critical infrastructure and will have existing EPA licences with conditions and may already be identified by WorkSafe Victoria as a major hazard facility (MHF; WorkSafe)

 Major industries may also include large-scale manufacturers that are ceasing or reducing operations in Victoria and have the potential to leave considerable environmental legacies from past operations.

-The Major Industries team conducts regular assessments on selected major industry sites.
-The assessment process includes a detailed audit-based review of the environmental management systems (EMSs), with a focus on the environmental risks identified, together with associated controls.
+Our major industries team conduct detailed audit-styled assessments on a range of large, complex industrial sites throughout Victoria.
+The assessment process includes a detailed review of the duty holder's environmental management systems (EMS), with a focus on environmental risks and associated controls.